apollo

 • Monitor your blood pressure regularly and seek medical advice if you notice any drastic fluctuations.

-• Let your anesthesiologist or medical staff know that you are taking ATENOLOL+S AMLODIPINE since Atenolol can lower blood pressure levels when certain anaesthetic medications are given during any operation or surgery.
+• Inform your anesthesiologist or medical staff that you are taking Atenolol+s Amlodipine, as Atenolol can lower blood pressure when certain anaesthetic medications are administered during surgery.

 Patients Concern